Rail Operations Group: History

 On 12 January 2021 a press release indicating STAR Capital Partnership had made a significant investment in the group's controlling company Rail Operations (UK) Limited (ROUK).
 ROUK's existing subsidiaries of Rail Operations Group Limited (ROG) and Rail Operations (Rolling Stock Management) Limited (Traxion) were to be joined by a new subsidiary Orion to focus on high speed logistics and freight services.

 Fleet

+Current fleet

+Rail Operations Group has a fleet of 6 locomotives.